adnanhaq30/blog/_posts/2022-01-01-Zendesk-writeups.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NeAbTaalP9s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

- ## Adding/removing tags from restricted contacts,deals and leads
+## Addingremoving tags from restricted contacts,deals and leads

 Zendesk Sell is a CRM software focused on empowering sales teams to win more deals. so the main functionality is to generate deals.
 Deal generation goes through various steps : _from gathering contacts, leads and then the cycle finally end upon deal generation._
 So it is in fact a process involving huge sets of data.
 Zendesk uses the concept of tags to gather a particular data set under a particular tag for ease of management.